1. Doctoral theses

 3.2 Before you contact the printing office

-- The thesis shall be delivered in PDF format and, if part of the Acta series, the pdf-file should be named with the serial publication number (i.e. 200801).
+- The thesis shall be delivered in PDF format, the thesis summary and each article in their separate files.
+If part of the Acta series, the pdf-file should be named with the serial publication number (i.e. 200801).

 - A notice of dissertation (spikblad) is the official notice that a dissertation is to take place.
 It must be included in every copy of the thesis supplied to the SLU Library.
 The note of dissertation is printed seperately from the thesis and inserted by the author into the copies before they are distributed.
 There is a separate template for the notice of dissertation.

 - After you have delivered your thesis to the printing office a proof is sent to you for correction before the thesis is printed.
 Please note however that the printers do not proof read the text itself.

 - Information about the desired number of printed copies, invoice address, etc, should be given on the form designed for that purpose.